Paddle Plant Care: How To Grow Flapjacks Kalanchoe Thyrsiflora

 Overwinter Dog Tongue in a cool, sunny setting.
 Water very sparingly.

-Temperatures of about 60° degrees Fahrenheit are ideal for these plants in winter.
-During the growing season, the plant tolerates temperatures between 60° and 85° degrees Fahrenheit.
+In winter, these plants thrive at temperatures of about 60° Fahrenheit.
+During the growing season, they tolerate temperatures between 60° and 85° Fahrenheit.

 The Paddle Plant succulent is winter hardy in USDA hardiness zones 10 through 12.